College of Liberal Arts and Social Sciences

 - The Steering Committee shall be a standing committee and shall consist of the Dean (as Chairperson), the Secretary, the Chairpersons of the standing committees, and two faculty members elected at large.
 All matters for faculty consideration shall be submitted in writing to the Steering Committee, which will assign business to the appropriate standing committees as necessary.
 The Steering Committee shall establish an agenda for each general College Faculty meeting.

-- The Committee on Budget and Planning shall be a standing committee and shall consist of five faculty members, including at least one each from the main disciplinary divisions and one from inter disciplinary programs.
+- The Committee on Budget and Planning shall be a standing committee and shall consist of five faculty members.
 The functions of the committee are to study the allocation of funds within the College of Liberal Arts and Social Sciences, and to make recommendations to the Dean on space, facilities, and budget development and planning within the College.
 It shall report to the College Faculty at least once a year.

 - The Faculty Affairs Committee shall be a standing committee and shall consist of six faculty members, one of which must be a College Lecturer.
 The Committee shall study personnel policies and actions related to the College Faculty, and make recommendations to the appropriate body or the Dean.
 Illustrative of such areas are promotion, salary, leaves, teaching loads, academic freedom, discrimination, and related matters.
 A faculty member of CLASS who has a grievance not covered by the collective bargaining agreement which he/she has not been able to resolve with departmental and/or college academic authorities may request to be heard by the College Faculty Affairs Committee.
 The Faculty Affairs Committee shall consider proposals for amendment of these Bylaws and report their recommendations to the College Faculty.

-- The Committee on E-Learning shall be a standing committee and shall consist of five faculty members, including at least one from each of the disciplinary divisions of the College and one from the interdisciplinary programs, and one College Lecturer.
+- The Committee on E-Learning shall be a standing committee and shall consist of five faculty members, one of which must be a College Lecturer.
 The Committee shall monitor the development and status of online courses and programs, within the College; act as liaison between the University Center for eLearning and academic units in the College; consult with faculty and programs offering and/or developing new online curriculum; and make recommendations to the Dean on policies related to online courses and programs.